 This clause was already present in the November 2103 version.
 The latest addition on April 14, 2014, states that,

-Clarifying on the latest update about its ‘Privacy & Terms’, the Google said the updates are not change, but rather clarification, making it ‘easy for users to understand.’
+Clarifying on the latest update about its ‘Privacy & Terms’, the Google said the updates are not changing, but rather a clarification, making it ‘easy for users to understand.’

 Google has been quite vocal and unabashed about its open encroachment of user’s privacy.